otrv4/otrv4/architecture-decisions/013-prekey-server.md

 Clients should not trust the server will always return valid prekey messages, and must validate them by themselves.
-If a client can find any usable prekey message from the server's response, it may perform additional requests.
+If a client can find any usable prekey messages from the server's response, it may perform additional requests.

 #### Receiving multiple prekey messages